oohjared/quiz-app/README.md

 - clasess and Id selectors used to create color and design to li material
 - loadQuestion function used to generate questions
-- console.log used to genrate answers
+- console.log used to genrate answers for users